run fdisk and create a single NTFS partition

 (EDK2 shell)$ FS1:\efi\boot\bootx64.efi

-Notice that in contrast to the documentation one should load this driver without -nc option.
+Notice that in contrast to the documentation one should load this driver without -nc

 The Windows installer was loaded successfully, however the installation failed on the partitioning stage with an abosultely uninformative error “Windows cannot be installed to Disk 0 Partition 1”.
 Most probably the NTFS driver loaded before was unloaded

-Unpacking the image onto a FAT partition
+Unpacking the image onto a FAT partition #

 The last way I tried worked out.
-One has to create a big FAT partition and copy in there the content of Windows installation ISO recompressing along the way the biggest file sources/install.wim to make it less than 4GB (otherwise it cannot be copied onto a FAT partition):
+One has to create a big FAT partition and copy in there the content of Windows installation ISO recompressing along the way the biggest file sources/install.wim

 # run fdisk and create a single FAT partition